genesiscloud/genesis-cloud-inference-articles/art01.md

 You can also experiment with the other classification models from the torchvision library and other images.

-Using PyTorch and Python direcly is perhaps the most simple and straightforward way for running inference; however there exist much more performance efficient methods for model deployment on the GPU-enabled infastructure.
+Using PyTorch and Python directly is perhaps the most simple and straightforward way for running inference; however there exist much more performance efficient methods for model deployment on the GPU-enabled infrastructure.
 We will discuss these methods in the subsequent articles.